mmaker/mmaker.github.io/index.md

 - lightweight anonymous credential systems,
 - confidential transactions.

-I have contributed to Python, Debian, and Tor.
+In the past, I contributed to Python, Debian, and Tor.
 I helped design [Globaleaks](http://globaleaks.org/), now translated in more than 90 languages and used by more than 300 organizations, and co-authored the cryptography behind Google's [Trust Tokens](https://developer.chrome.com/en/docs/privacy-sandbox/trust-tokens/).